danielbush/js-boilerplates/src/boilerplate/node-master/boilerplate.md

   - `npm run boilerlpate` to check boilerlpate
   - `npm test` will run tests including boilerplate tests

+## 2021-04-07

+- Moving all content into `src/boilerplate/node-master/` including this file.

 ## 2021-04-06

 - Move boilerplate code into `boilerplate/node-master` with `npm run boilerplate`.